kblunde/OsloCityBikeAvailabilityViewer/README.md

 #### OsloCityBikeAvailabilityViewer/services.py
 This file contains the main functionality for reading the BySykkel API and handles the logic needed for creating the list.

-#### OsloCityBikeAvailabilityViewer/services.py
-This file contains the main functionality for reading the BySykkel API and handles the logic needed for creating the list.

-#### OsloCityBikeAvailabilityViewer/services.py
-This file contains the main functionality for reading the BySykkel API and handles the logic needed for creating the list.
 #### OsloCityBikeAvailabilityViewer/views.py
 Contains the top level entry point to displaying the webpage.
 All error handling is handled here.